 - Provide expert advice to the Board of Directors and ASPEN staff in areas of specialization.

 - Work through the Director of Membership on any proposed Section project not already approved as part of the Section’s annual program of work.
 The Director of Membership will then, after evaluation and discussion with the Section Affairs Subcommittee Chair, take appropriate steps to either seek Board approval or follow-up with recommendations.

 How We Support Sections

-Sections have several important connections to the society including your staff point person, the Director of Membership and Marketing, an ASPEN Board Liaison, and the Section Affairs Subcommittee.
+Sections have several important connections to the society including your staff point person, the Director of Membership, an ASPEN Board Liaison, and the Section Affairs Subcommittee.
 Staff will strive to keep Section leaders informed and support your efforts through: